Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Introduction

+1) We propose a novel ``decomposition, compression and synthesis'' (DCS)-based video coding framework.
+This work currently applies the bicubic filter-based decomposition, and HEVC compression, leaving the main focus of this study on how to efficiently devise learnt resolution-adaptive synthesis;

+2) To accurately capture spatiotemporal dynamics in synthesis, a MCN with conditional convolutions, and a NL-TTN are used for preserving both spatial details and temporal smoothness in final reconstruction.

-3) Our CRS-based VVC enhancement shows remarkable coding gains over the latest VVC reference model, and also significantly outperforms other SR-based methods with clear performance lead.
-Note that our CRS fundamentally complies with all popular video codec, promising the encouraging application prospect.
+3) This DCS-based scheme shows remarkable coding gains over the HEVC reference model, currently outperforming other learnt video coding methods.
+Note that our DCS generally complies with all popular video codec, promising the encouraging application prospect.

-The paper is organized as follows.
-In Section~\ref{related_work}, relevant studies are briefly reviewed.
-Section~\ref{problem_formulation} formulates the problem by analyzing the noise incurred in compression and re-sampling processes.
-The proposed cross-resolution synthesis is described in Section~\ref{sr_synthesis}, followed by experimental studies in Section~\ref{experiment}.
-Finally, the paper is concluded in Section~\ref{conclusion}.
-For convenience, we put all abbreviations and notations in Table~\ref{tab:abbr}.